ern0/gioco-a-intervalli/doc/lessons.md

 Writing the Renumber Tool,
 I had enough time to think about it: do we really need line numbers?
 The purpose of line numbers is
 *line addressibility*,
 we can reference a specific line with its unique line number.

-The requirement, that
+This requirement, that
-any line should be referenced individually, became obsolete with the introduction of structured programming, or, probably it was never a real requirement.
+lines should be referenced individually, became obsolete with the introduction of structured programming.
+Nevertheless, it was never a real requirement that *every* line should be referenced.

 The question is:
-then what is the role of the line numbers?
+then what is the exact role of having line numbers for *each* line?

 The answer is:
 line numbers not only can be used as labels,